aalexeeva/summer_school/XSOLLA Getting started en.md

 ---- | --- | --------
-user |object|Object with user information. user.id|object|Mandatory object with data about the user ID. user.id.value|string|user ID. user.name|object|an Object with information about the user's nick. user.name.value|string|the Nickname of the user. user.email|object|Object with information about the user's email. user.email.value|string|Email of the user.
-Must be valid under RFC 822. user.phone|object|Object with information about the user's phone. user.phone.value|string|user's phone Number. user.country|object|Object with information about the user's country. user.country.value|string|two-Letter country designation according to ISO 3166-1 alpha-2. user.country.allow_modify|boolean|Allow to change country on payment page.
+user |object|Object with user information. user.id|object|Mandatory object with data about the user ID. user.id.value|string|User ID. user.name|object|An Object with information about the user's nick. user.name.value|string|The Nickname of the user. user.email|object|Object with information about the user's email. user.email.value|string|Email of the user.
+Must be valid under RFC 822. user.phone|object|Object with information about the user's phone. user.phone.value|string|User's phone Number. user.country|object|Object with information about the user's country. user.country.value|string|Two-Letter country designation according to [ISO 3166-1 alpha-2](https://wikipedia.org/wiki/ISO_3166-1_alpha-2). user.country.allow_modify|boolean|Allow to change country on payment page.
 Default is 'false'. user.attributes|object|Object with user attribute data needed to filter the list of items.
-Parameters are passed to the JSON hash in key-value pairs. user.steam_id|object|Object with steam user ID data. user.steam_id.value|string|the Steam ID of the user. user.tracking_id|object|Object with the Tracking ID data of the user. user.tracking_id.value|string|Unique Tracking ID (used for advertising campaigns). user.public_id.value|string|Parameter that uniquely identifies the user.
+Parameters are passed to the JSON hash in key-value pairs. user.steam_id|object|Object with steam user ID data. user.steam_id.value|string|The Steam ID of the user. user.tracking_id|object|Object with the Tracking ID data of the user. user.tracking_id.value|string|Unique Tracking ID (used for advertising campaigns). user.public_id.value|string|Parameter that uniquely identifies the user.
 Unlike user ID, it is known to the user (email address, nickname, etc.).
-The parameter can be used when paying for a purchase outside the game store (for example, the game button in the payment terminals). user.utm|object|Object with data about the characteristics of the traffic. user.utm.utm_source|string|traffic Source. user.utm.utm_medium|string|traffic Channel (contextual advertising, display advertising, email-mailing). user.utm.utm_campaign|string|campaign Name (transliterated or translated into English). user.utm.utm_term|string|campaign Keyword.
+The parameter can be used when paying for a purchase outside the game store (for example, the game button in the payment terminals). user.utm|object|Object with data about the characteristics of the traffic. user.utm.utm_source|string|Traffic Source. user.utm.utm_medium|string|Traffic Channel (contextual advertising, display advertising, email-mailing). user.utm.utm_campaign|string|Campaign Name (transliterated or translated into English). user.utm.utm_term|string|Campaign Keyword.
 When using this option, the statistics data will be collected on those keywords, which are used for targeting advertising campaigns (no search queries).
-In Google Analytics, the content of the utm_term label falls into a single report with search queries. user.utm.utm_content|string|the Contents of the campaign. user.is_legal|boolean|whether the user is a legal entity. user.legal|object|Object with the details of the legal entity.
-The object and all its parameters are required if the value ‘true’is passed to user.is_legal. user.legal.name|string|the Full legal name. user.legal.address|string|Full legal address. user.legal.vat_id|string|Individual taxpayer ID. user.legal.country|string|two-Letter country designation according to ISO 3166-1 alpha-2. settings|object|Object containing project settings. settings.external_id|string|External transaction ID. settings.project_id|integer|ID of THE xsolla game.
-Is in Your account.
-Obligatory. settings.language|string|language of the interface.
+In Google Analytics, the content of the utm_term label falls into a single report with search queries. user.utm.utm_content|string|The Contents of the campaign. user.is_legal|boolean|Whether the user is a legal entity. user.legal|object|Object with the details of the legal entity.
+The object and all its parameters are required if the value ‘true’is passed to user.is_legal. user.legal.name|string|The Full legal name. user.legal.address|string|Full legal address. user.legal.vat_id|string|Individual taxpayer ID. user.legal.country|string|Two-Letter country designation according to [ISO 3166-1 alpha-2](https://wikipedia.org/wiki/ISO_3166-1_alpha-2). settings|object|Object containing project settings. settings.external_id|string|External transaction ID. settings.project_id|integer|ID of the Xsolla game.
+Is present in Your account.
+Mandatory. settings.language|string|Preferred interface language.
 Two-letter designation (lowercase) according to ISO 639-1 is used. settings.return_url|string|URL of the page to which the user will be redirected after making a payment.
 The parameters 'user_id', 'foreigninvoice', 'invoice_id' and 'status' will be automatically added to the link. settings.currency|string|Preferred payment currency.
 The three-letter currency designation according to ISO 4217 is used. settings.mode|string|the Attribute to test payments that you want to pass a value of 'sandbox'.
-When you make a test payment, the URL for the payment page will be https://sandbox-secure.xsolla.com ahhh! settings.payment_method|integer|ID of the payment method. settings.payment_widget|string|payment Widget.
+When you make a test payment, the URL for the payment page will be <https://sandbox-secure.xsolla.com>. settings.payment_method|integer|ID of the payment method. settings.payment_widget|string|Payment Widget.
 Takes the values 'paybycash' or 'giftcard'.
-When you pass this parameter, the user is redirected to the Pay with Cash or Gift Cards widget, respectively. settings.ui|object|Object with interface settings. settings.ui.theme|string|the appearance of the interface charge.
+When you pass this parameter, the user is redirected to the Pay with Cash or Gift Cards widget, respectively. settings.ui|object|Object with interface settings. settings.ui.theme|string|The appearance of the interface charge.
 Can take values 'default' (default) or 'default_dark'. settings.ui.size|string|Size of the payment interface.
 Depending on the required size of the payment interface, the parameter can take the following values: <ul><li>'small': The smallest size of the payment interface.
 Used in cases where the window size is strictly limited (size: 620 x 630).</li><li>'medium': recommended size of the payment interface is optimal when opened in lightbox (size: 740 x 760).</li><li>'large': it is desirable to open in a new window/tab (size: 820 x 840).</li></ul>
-settings.ui.version|string|the type of the device.
+settings.ui.version|string|The type of the device.
 It can be either 'desktop' (default) or 'mobile'. settings.ui.desktop|object|Object with settings data for the desktop version. settings.ui.desktop.header|object|Object with header settings. settings.ui.desktop.header.is_visible|boolean|Visibility of header.
 Indicates whether the header should be displayed on the payment page.